đ Overview

 Email / Direct Messages

-As Iâve already mentioned, weâre using Slack as the sole tool for our class communication.
-So, instead of emailing me (or our wonderful discussion leaders), direct message us via Slack.
+As Iâve already mentioned, weâre using a messaging platform as the sole tool for our class communication.
+So, instead of emailing me (or our wonderful discussion leaders), direct message us.

 So that we can most quickly help those in need of assistance, take the following steps before messaging us: